FiloSottile/FiloSottile/maintenance.md

 There are some exceptions, like support for operating systems I am not familiar with, or features I am not well-equipped to implement.
 We can discuss those cases in the issue tracker.
 I am also usually happy to merge trivial/short changes.

-### Sponsorship
+### Funding

-I offer retainer contracts for clients that would benefit from a higher-bandwidth communication channel, and who want direct access to my expertise.
-[Read more](https://github.com/FiloSottile/FiloSottile/blob/main/README.md) or reach out for a prospectus.
+I’m a [professional Open Source maintainer](https://words.filippo.io/professional-maintainers/).
+If your company might be interested in enabling my work, in the [reciprocal value of a direct line to a maintainer](https://words.filippo.io/dispatches/reciprocal/), and in unlimited access to my expertise, reach out to discuss a retainer! 📨

+_I believe the critical role of open source maintainer can develop into a real profession, commanding compensation in line with that of a senior software engineer, charging companies that rely on open source projects and wish to get access to the maintainer's unique and extensive expertise._

-I generally don’t solicit donations from individuals.
-Instead, consider [sending me a postcard](https://filippo.io/#addresses).
+**I don't rely on crowdfunding for sustainability, so I generally don't solicit donations from individuals**.
+If you wish to express gratitude or encourage my work, send me a postcard! 📮

+> Filippo Valsorda
+> 9450 SW Gemini Dr #52960
+> Beaverton, Oregon 97008-7105
+> USA

 ### Conduct